prebid/prebid.github.io/dev-docs/bidders/ix.md

 ## Prebid Native configuration

 Prebid Native is available from Prebid.js version 7.4.0 or higher.
 We support the three native template rendering options that are provided in [Setting up Prebid Native in Google Ad Manager](https://docs.prebid.org/adops/gam-native.html).
-The following code is an example of a Prebid native set-up using Google Ad Manager, but the concept and implementation should be similar for other ad servers.<br />
+The following code is an example of a Prebid native setup using Google Ad Manager, but the concept and implementation should be similar for other ad servers.<br />

 ```javascript
 pbjs.addAdUnits({